kesamet/retrieval-augmented-generation/README.md

 # retrieval-augmented-generation
 Retrieval augmented generation (RAG) demos with Llama-2-7b, Mistral-7b, Zephyr-7b

 The demos use quantized models and run on CPU with acceptable inference time.
-They can run **offline** without internet access, thus allowing deployment in an air-gapped environment.
+They can run **offline** without Internet access, thus allowing deployment in an air-gapped environment.

 The demos also allow user to
 - apply propositionizer to document chunks